nitrictech/docs/docs/reference/python/v0/api/api.md

 ---
 title: Python - api()
-description: Create APIs with the Nitric Python SDK.
+description: Reference for Nitric's Python library - Create APIs with the Nitric Python SDK.
 ---

 Creates a new HTTP API.